edricantoine/SpaceShooter/SDL_Game/README.md

 ### To run this project:

-(An executable file will be included with this repo in the future, check back later)
+Use the executable file in this folder.
+DO NOT CHANGE FOLDER STRUCTURE OR THE GAME WON'T WORK!

 NOTE: THIS IS CURRENTLY A WORK IN PROGRESS.